 According to a press release announcing the report, the results were collected from intelligence gathered from iDefense, a part of Accenture Security.
 In addition to the growth of the veritable number of attacks, they are also becoming more destructive and being utilized by other entities, such as nation-states, the release said.

-“The first six months of 2017 have seen a treacherous evolution of ransomware producing more viral variants unleashed by potential state-funded cybercriminals.
+“The first five months of 2019 have seen a treacherous evolution of ransomware producing more viral variants unleashed by potential state-funded cybercriminals.
 Our findings confirm that a new bar has been set for cybersecurity teams across all industries to defend their assets in the coming months,” Josh Ray, managing director at Accenture Security, said in the release.

 According to the report, here are the five most notable threats facing the enterprise in 2017: